MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 1. In the load balancer settings in the portal, they add a new rule: `SQLAlwaysOnEndPointListener`.
 2. They set a front-end listener to receive incoming SQL client traffic on TCP port 1433.
 3. They specify the back-end pool to which traffic will be routed, and the port on which VMs listen for traffic.
 4. They enable floating IP (direct server return).
-This is always required for SQL always on.
+This is always required for SQL Server Always On.

     ![Probe](./media/contoso-migration-rehost-vm-sql-ag/nlb-probe.png)